Dear students, faculty, staff, and friends,

 Earning a Top Ranking on the Washington Monthly 2019 College Guide

-The 2019 edition of Washington Monthly’s College Guide and Rankings has listed Hiram College as number four in the country among colleges and universities that award bachelor’s degrees almost exclusively.
+Earlier this academic year, the 2019 edition of Washington Monthly’s College Guide and Rankings listed Hiram College as number four in the country among colleges and universities that award bachelor’s degrees almost exclusively.
 Rankings consist of three equally weighted portions: social mobility, research, and promoting public service.
 To be considered a top-ranked institution, colleges must be excellent across all measures rather than excelling in just one.

 Actualizing the Elements in the New Liberal Arts™

-Also, we are rolling out an enhanced First Year Experience this year.
+In August, we also rolled out an enhanced First Year Experience.
 It ensures that all students build and maintain an electronic portfolio; complete a signature assignment; and gather each week with the entire freshmen class to hear a guest speaker, watch a video, or observe a debate during a new common-hour activity.
 In addition to those academic changes, faculty are continuing their work to revamp the core curriculum so that courses are tied together via the exploration of urgent challenges.

-Better Utilizing the James H. Barrow and Northwoods Field Stations
+Better Utilization of the James H. Barrow and Northwoods Field Stations

 One of the most important features of the New Liberal Arts is its emphasis on high-impact, experiential activities.
 Arguably, there are few better places to participate in such activities than our 550-acre James H. Barrow Biological Field Station located three miles from campus.
 Professor Jennifer Clark and her fellow team of faculty, staff, and students are coordinating an impressive array of programs at the nearby Barrow Field Station and at the remote Northwoods Field Station located in the Upper Peninsula of Michigan.
 If you are interested in getting involved with either field station, please contact Professor Clark at ClarkJM@hiram.edu.

-The master planning process in which many campus constituents participated wrapped up in July, and the early fruits of our collective labor are already coming to fruition.
-For instance, we have just put final touches on two classrooms and four labs in Colton-Turner, transforming these spaces into collaborative learning environments.
-In addition to new desks, seating, whiteboards, and carpeting, we’ve upgraded equipment in these spaces to enhance student research and learning.
+The master planning process in which many campus constituents participated wrapped up over the summer, and the early fruits of our collective labor are already coming to fruition.
+For instance, we have completed the upgrades on two classrooms and four labs in Colton-Turner, transforming these spaces into collaborative learning environments.
+In addition to new desks, seating, whiteboards, and carpeting, we’ve updated equipment in these spaces to enhance student research and learning.

-We’re also giving a much-needed facelift to the Pendleton House, which is in the process of getting new insulation and siding, rebuilt front and back porches, and new windows.
-We have scheduled a roof replacement later this fall.
+We’ve also given a much-needed facelift to the Pendleton House, which now bears new insulation and siding, rebuilt front and back porches, and new windows.
+Thankfully, the roof was replaced in time before the brunt of winter.

-And, with generous donor gifts and a legislative appropriation from the State of Ohio, construction will be underway this fall to redesign the first floor of the library.
+And with generous donor gifts and a legislative appropriation from the State of Ohio, construction is currently underway to redesign the first floor of the library.
 As part of this redesign, the library will include new office space for the Career Center and the Office of Learning Technologies, as well as collaborative study spaces for our students and the Hiram community.

-Over the next few months, you will see even more changes happening across campus, including new campus wayfinding, improvements to the swimming pool, and renovations to the first floor of Hinsdale Hall as it becomes the home for the Scarborough School of Business & Communication.
+Over the next few months, you will see even more changes happening across campus, including new campus wayfinding and major renovations to the first floor of Hinsdale Hall as it officially becomes the home of the Scarborough School of Business & Communication.

 Breaking Records (Again) in Fundraising

-Over the past year, we have received hundreds of notes, calls, and comments of support regarding Hiram’s bold plan for the future.
-As I traveled the country last year introducing the New Liberal Arts, alumni near and far asked questions, engaged in thoughtful conversations, and almost unanimously expressed strong support for the changes we are making.
+Members of the leadership team and I have continued to receive hundreds of notes, calls, and comments of support regarding Hiram’s bold plan for the future.
+As I travel the country explaining the New Liberal Arts, alumni near and far ask questions, engage in thoughtful conversations, and almost unanimously express strong support for the changes we are making.

-Our alumni, along with the Board of Trustees and friends of the College, were as generous—actually more generous than ever—last year.
-When we closed the fiscal books this summer, the numbers confirmed that we set our fourth consecutive fundraising record.
-For the first time in the College’s 169-year history, we hit the double-digit million-dollar mark for cash gifts received.
-We brought in $10.2M in cash last year.
-This success positions us to hit the goals included in our targeted Vision 20/20 campaign that we launched just under a year ago.
-As the names suggests, the campaign is meant to guide our short-term efforts to bring in $20M in cash and $20M in pledges by fiscal year-end 2020.
+Last year, our alumni, along with the Board of Trustees and friends of the College, were more generous than ever.
+When we closed the fiscal books in June 2019, the numbers confirmed that we set our fourth consecutive fundraising record.
+For the first time in the College’s 169-year history, we hit the double-digit million-dollar mark for cash gifts received: bringing in $10.2M in cash last year.
+We are working hard to match or beat that all-time record this year!

 Acknowledging the Success of our Graduates

 The Career Center recently concluded the compilation and analysis of the data it collects for the First Destination Survey.
-This survey is sent to graduates six months after their degrees are conferred so that we know where they are and what they are doing from a career perspective.
-I was delighted to learn the survey shows that 95% of our 2018 graduates are employed or continuing their education.
-Of those graduates now in the workforce, 87% are employed full-time and 91% are in their field of choice.
-For those who are continuing their education, nearly 10% are pursuing a professional degree (MD, DVM, DPT) while 9% are pursuing PhDs.
+This survey is sent to graduates within six months after their degrees are conferred so that we know where they are and what they are doing from a career perspective.
+I was delighted to learn the survey shows that 94% of our 2019 graduates are employed or continuing their education.
+Of those graduates now in the workforce, 95% are employed full-time and 92% are in their field of choice.
+For those who are continuing their education, nearly 28% are pursuing a professional degree (MD, DVM, DPT).